build-trust/ockam/documentation/guides/draft/rust/get-started/08-forwarding/README.md

-# Connecting devices using Hub Node
+# Forwarding using Hub Nodes

 ## Introduction

-In the previous guide we learned how to [create a Hub Node](../xx-hub-node) and use services there using the TCP transport.
+In the previous guide we learned how to [create a Hub Node](../07-hub) and use services there using the TCP transport.

 Hub Nodes can be used as proxies to connect devices not exposed by public hostnames or IPs.
 These nodes can forward the traffic from one device to another using the Ockam Transport connections established by device nodes.